 In December 2004, the FASB issued SFAS No. 153, "Exchanges of Nonmonetary Assets, an amendment of APB Opinion No. 29".
 The guidance in APB Opinion No. 29, Accounting for Nonmonetary Transactions ("APB No. 29"), is based on the principle that exchanges of nonmonetary assets should be measured based on the fair value of the assets exchanged.
 APB No. 29 included certain exceptions to that principle.
-SFAS No. 153 amends APB No. 29 to eliminate the exception for nonmonetary assets that do not have commercial substance.
+SFAS No. 153 amends APB No. 29 to eliminate the exception for nonmonetary exchanges of similar productive assets and replaces it with a general exception for exchanges of nonmonetary assets that do not have commercial substance.
 A nonmonetary exchange has commercial substance if the future cash flows of the entity are expected to change significantly as a result of the exchange.
 SFAS No. 153 is effective for nonmonetary assets exchanges occurring in fiscal periods beginning after June 15, 2005.
 The Company does not expect that the adoption of SFAS No. 153 will have any material effect on its financial position or results of operations.